 Disabling add-ons/extensions usually fixes the problem.

 We can't provide support with our web interface if you use old or unsupported web browsers.
-We will always support the latest versions of the common web browsers such as Firefox, Chrome, Internet Explorer, Safari and Opera.
+We will always support the latest versions of the common web browsers such as Firefox, Chrome, Edge, Safari, and Opera.
 All of these browsers will automatically and continuously update themselves to the latest version.
 We recommend that you do not disable this feature, and ensure that you keep your browser up to date.
 We support:

-- Internet Explorer/Edge (included with Windows on PC computers)
+- Edge (included with Windows on PC computers).

-Older versions of these browsers are often known to be buggy in various ways, and we can't work around every bug.
+Older versions of these browsers are often known to be buggy and insecure, and we can't work around every bug.
 We make the best effort possible to support all browsers, but we can't guarantee that all features will work, and we can't help with any issues on unsupported or older browsers.